bsteves/DataManagementClass/Week1.md

 One other complication to using spreadsheets in this fashion is that there can be incompatibilites based on which version of the spreadsheet software is being used.

-### Databases (Microsoft Access, MySQL, PostgreSQL, etc..)
+### 2.2 Relational Databases (Microsoft Access, MySQL, PostgreSQL, etc..)
 Sometimes data is too big and too complicated to store in a simple spreadsheet.
 When this happens databases are needed.
+Relational databases are collections of data tables in which the relationships between the tables is formally described.
+For example, site information might be in one table called "sites" while sample information might be in a table called "samples".
+Each site might have multiple samples and each sample belongs to one particular site.
+This relationship would be called a "one-to-many" relationship.
+For each record in the samples table there would be a "site id" of some sort which helps define how each sample record is related to the sites table.

+Microsoft Access is great for creating quick desktop based data entry forms and has a nice visual method of creating data queries.

+Other databases like MySQL and PostgreSQL are a bit more powerful and are often used in conjunction with a webserver to serve datasets online.

+There are special packages in R that allow you to access data from relational databases.

-### CSV (comma seperated values)
+### 2.3 CSV (comma seperated values)
 Almost every spreadsheet and database can export properly formatted data into CSV files.
 Likewise, just about every program used for data analysis can import CSV files.
 Because CSV files are simple text files, they are the *lingua franca* of data formats.
 However, large amounts of data in text format can take awhile to load.

-The following code shows who long it takes to load a 44.6 Mb file with 332,633 rows of data and 13 variables.
+The following code shows how long it takes to load a 44.6 Mb file with 332,633 rows of data and 13 variables.

 ```r